vasilis-vasiliou/Daniel/readme.md

 This project invites reflection on how crises are shaped by power, media systems, and geopolitical structures.
 It asks: who gets to be seen, and who is left in the margins?
 Ultimately, we seek to challenge how we consume news and engage with global stories, inspiring reflection and action toward a more just future.

-### Scraping tweets from X given specific search parameter
-Simple function using selenium , personal X credentials for collecting tweets quickly

 ### Why this project was created
 This project was created as part of the Designing Disobedience call in Neme Gallery. https://www.neme.org/projects/designing-disobedience
 ![alt text](image.png)

 ### Creators/collaborators
 - Constantinos Constantinou
 - Vasilis Vasiliou
 - Giannis Floulis
 - Louiza Vradi

-### Repo owner contact
-- basibluepill@googlemail.com
+#### Scraping tweets from X given specific search parameter
+Simple function using selenium , personal X credentials for collecting tweets quickly

 ### About this repo
 This repository is for the data analysis part of the project.
 Feel free to clone and adapt for your own purposes.

+### Repo owner contact
+- basibluepill@googlemail.com

-### Setup prerequis ites:
+### Setup prerequisites:
 - install pip : https://pip.pypa.io/en/stable/installation/
 - install pipenv : https://pipenv.pypa.io/en/latest/installation.html